johann-solo/oliveandmango.github.io/site/content/blog/2018-12-26-creamy-chestnut-soup.md

 7. Remove from heat and let cool slightly.
 8. Discard bay leaf and thyme.
 Working in batches, purée soup in a blender until smooth.
 9. Return soup to saucepan and place over medium heat.
-10. Stir in cream, nutmeg, salt, and pepper; cook until soup is slightly thick, about 5 minutes more.
+10. Stir in cream, nutmeg, salt, and pepper; cook until soup is slightly thick, about 5 minutes more, addding more broth to desired thickness.
 11. Garnish with crumbled bacon and chives
 </br>